libdither/libdither/research/stack/mathematical-core.md

 *Proof.* `p* = λp* + (1−λ)π ⟹ (1−λ)p* = (1−λ)π ⟹ p* = π`. ∎

-This is genuinely surprising and important: **reflexivity does not bias the forecast at all in the linear regime** — the influence passes through and cancels.
+**Reflexivity does not bias the forecast at all in the linear regime**: the influence passes through and cancels.
 The beauty-contest pathology requires nonlinearity, not mere influence.

 **Proposition 3 (bifurcation threshold).** The fixed point is unique for any `g` with `λ · sup|g′| < 1`.
 If `λ · sup|g′| > 1` (e.g. conformity response `g(p) = sigmoid(κ(p−½))` with `λκ/4 > 1`), multiple stable fixed points exist — including **fiction equilibria** where `p*` is near certainty while `π` is not.
 This is the dark room, as a bifurcation.